 Asbestos Exposure Caused by Negligence During Removal Project at IBM in New York

 The toxic mineral, asbestos, can be found in just about any less-than-new infrastructure these days.
 This is because the poisonous substance was used to reinforce many different construction materials for decades.
 Unfortunately, this was long before it was finally outlawed in 2019 for its carcinogenic ability to cause diseases like lung cancer or mesothelioma in humans over time.

 In an IBM site in Kingston, New York, there were approximately 400,000 square feet of asbestos-containing material (ACM).
 6,000 linear feet of which was used as a reinforcing compound for pipe wrap.
 This was also known as regulated asbestos-containing material (RACM).
+This put these asbestos removal workers in danger of health issues.
 During several asbestos removal projects in the New York IBM facility a few years ago, defendants, Kristofer Landell and Madeline Alonge, took the process (illegally) into their own hands.

 National and State Regulations for Asbestos Removal

 Long before the New York IBM factory incident, lawmakers passed the National Emissions Standards for Hazardous Air Pollutants (NESHAP) to regulate how public workers could handle toxic air pollutants like asbestos.
 Additionally, state legislators partnered with the Occupational Safety and Health Administration (OSHA) to pass local regulations and statutes further outlining responsibilities of the building owners, project managers, and contractors that oversee projects involving hazardous air pollutants.
 More specifically, projects that involve handling, removal, enclosure, or encapsulation of asbestos.